Azure/azure-sdk-for-cpp/doc/PerformanceTesting.md

 ## Running local
 ### Option 1
-Tests can be ran locally using the perf test executable that is built from the CMake file. passing along the required parametes such as test name and test related arguments.
+Tests can be ran locally using the perf test executable that is built from the CMake file. passing along the required parameters such as test name and test related arguments.

-E.G. Adding to lanch.vs.json the following configuration
+E.G. Adding to launch.vs.json the following configuration
 ```bash
 {
   "type": "default",